 She is usually illustrated with a snake covering her head.
-Other traditions say, that she was a young woman and invented weaving technics.
+Other traditions say, that she was a young woman and invented weaving techniques.
 Ixchel appears in different shapes and ages.

 It seems that San Gervasio on the island Cozumel was the main place of worship for Ixchel.
-It had a similar importance as Chichen Itza.
-Pilgrims from the whole Mayan area traveled to Cozumel.
+It had a similar importance as Chichén Itzá.
+Pilgrims from the whole Maya area the so called “Mayab” traveled to Cozumel.

-The outbreak of small pocks was recorded and the majority of the people on the island died short after the arrival of the Spanish conquerors
+The outbreak of small pocks was recorded by Spanish sources and the majority of the people on the island died short after the arrival of the Spanish conquerors

-The majority of tourists arrive on a cruise ship on the island, but not many find their way to visit this ancient Maya site.
+The majority of tourists arrive on cruise ships on the island, but not many find their way to visit this ancient Maya site.
 Beside this, Cozumel is famous for the coral reef and has a strong attraction for divers.